jamesmcm/vopono/README.md

 ```

 The server prefix will be searched against available servers (both
-server names and aliases in the provider's `serverlist.csv`) and a
+server names and aliases in the provider's configuration files) and a
 random one will be chosen (and reported in the terminal).

-Place your username and password in
-`~/.config/vopono/pia/openvpn/auth.txt` - the username on the first
-line, and the password on the second (with a newline).
-Otherwise you
+The sync process will save your credentials to a file in the
+config directory of the provider, so it can be passed to OpenVPN.
-will be prompted for your credentials.
+If it is missing you will be prompted for your credentials.

 For PrivateInternetAccess these should be the same as your account
 credentials.